Updated: Oct 26

 The third thing I did was workout 5 days a week.
 5 days a week sounds like a lot if you are not the one to go to the gym, but after a week or two you get used to it.
 The most important part of my journey was keeping a routine and not steering away from it.
 I made the gym a priority and treated it like a "doctor's appointment".
 I thought to myself, in order for me to get fit, I HAVE to go to my "appointment".
 You CAN'T miss an appointment.
 Thinking that way allowed me to push through and go to the gym even when I had zero motivation.
 If I had no motivation for the gym, the motivation came when I started working out.
 During my workouts, I made sure I incorporated strength training and cardio.
 I would warm up for 10 minutes on the elliptical, strength train for about an hour, and ended with the Stair Master for 10 minutes.
 As time went on and I got stronger, I was able to run a mile as a warm up and end with 30 minutes of the Stair Master.
 I am a strong advocate of the Stair Master because it burns body fat off while building muscle at the same time.
 So, I did not lose my curves since my muscles were being sculpted while I was burning fat.
 Also, during and after my workout, I would drink BCAAS to help with my muscle soreness/recovery.
 I drank a protein shake after EVERY workout as well.

 The most important part of my weight loss journey was staying CONSISTENT.
 Honestly, if you are trying to lose body fat, you HAVE TO BE CONSISTENT.
 There is no way you will reach your goal if you only try 50% of the time, which I know from experience.
 Before I decided to be serious about losing weight, I would only go to the gym maybe once a week or even once every two weeks.
-I would also only eat good half the week.
+I would also only be in a calorie deficit for half the week.
 That won't cut it if you're trying to lose weight, especially in a shorter amount of time.
 Remember, you get what you put in.
 If you work hard every day, the results WILL come.
 It takes time, but it will.
 Patience is key.
 You can't expect to reach your goal overnight.

 One thing I always did while I was on my weight loss journey was check my weight consistently in the beginning, which I shouldn't have.
 Every day, I would weigh myself and hope to see some change.
 Checking my weight drove me crazy because if I saw I didn't lose one pound, I would get angry with myself, even though I knew I was eating clean and working out.
 If you find yourself to be checking your weight constantly while working out and eating healthy, I strongly advise you to stop.
 I felt more accomplished when I checked my weight once a week because that's when I saw the weight drop.
 If you check every day, you will see the weight drop very subtly and it might discourage you.
 Again, being patient and consistent was key in my weight loss journey.